lucc/khard/README.md

 khard details -u ID
 ```

-The parameters -a, -s and -u from the examples above are always optional.
-If you don't use them or
+The parameters -a and -u from the examples above are always optional.
+If you don't use them or your
-your input produces unambiguous results, you may pick the contacts from a list instead.
+input produces unambiguous results, you may pick the contacts from a list instead.

 The search parameter searches in all data fields.
 Therefore you aren't limited to the contact's name
 but you also could for example search for a part of a phone number, email address or post address.